egeatmaca/Legalpha/README.md

 For equal rights, everyone should have equal access to legal consulting.

 ## Solution
-A chatbot 🤖 <br/>
-giving easy to digest answers to law questions ⚖️ <br/>
-with paragraph references to prevent disinformation! §
+A chatbot giving easy to digest answers to law questions . <br/> With paragraph references to prevent disinformation!

 ### Scope
 The scope of this project is limited to tenancy law in Germany for now.